zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/user-guide/searching-for-content.md

 ### Prefix Searching

-With prefix searching, searching for the term *instrument* returns documents not only containing the full word, bit also variants with *instrument* as the prefix.
+With prefix searching, searching for the term *instrument* returns documents not only containing the full word, but also variants with *instrument* as the prefix.
 For example, results with *instruments*, *instrumental*, and *instrumentation* are also returned.

 ![Searching for "lever" also returns "leverage" and "leveraging".](./searching-for-content/images/03.png)